ducanhho2296/YoloV5_Segmentation_ONNX/README.md

-Sure, here's an updated version of the `README.md` file:

 # Real-time Instance Segmentation using YOLOv5 and ONNX Runtime

 This is a Python project for real-time instance segmentation using YOLOv5 and ONNX Runtime.
 The project uses YOLOv5 to detect objects in the input video stream and then performs instance segmentation to create a binary mask for each detected object.
 The resulting masks are then overlaid on the original video frames to highlight the detected objects.